 If you hate acetone, and the task of filing rigorously sounds uncomfortable, this is the right choice for you.
 But it requires you to have patience.

 To remove your gel nail polish using this method, you’ll need:

 • Cuticle stick

 1. Wait for 2-3 weeks when the gel nails begin to chip off.

-2. Using the cuticle stick, gently raise the gel over your natural nails.
+2. Using the cuticle pusher or stick, gently raise the gel over your natural nails.

 3. Remove the gel manicure with a pair of tweezers, layer by layer.